 Edit LUN ×

 General Initiator Gro pups

-Identif ication
+Identif ication -1

 Name: lun_iscsi

 Description:

 Storag e

 Туре: VMware

-@ Size: 2 ТВ 👻
+@ Size: 2 TB 👻

-6 Disable Space Reservation
+6 Disable Space

 allocated from n its containing volume in advance.
 Instead, space is

-allocated from n the volume when data is written to the LUN, if the rovide the space.
+allocated fror n the volume when data is written to the LUN, if the rovide the space.

-about space reservation
+Tell me more about space reservation

+-

 Save Save and Close Cancel